C++ Modules and unnamed Namespaces

 }

-Member functions of the class Canvas::Group
+Member functions of the class Canvas::Group can – for example – be implemented

-files).
-Each of these contain the module
+in one or more implementation units (.cpp files).
+Each of these contain the

-keyword – without export
+module keyword – without export:

 module Canvas.Group;